-4-3(D)(39) Nicotine Retail
+4-3(D)(40) Nicotine Retail

-- 4-3(D)(39)(a) Nicotine sales are allowed provided that the establishment complies with all New Mexico State law requirements, including but not limited to any required spacing from other uses or facilities. - 4-3(D)(39)(b) If this use is a primary use, the following standards apply: - 1.
-This use is prohibited within 1,000 feet in any direction of a lot containing another primary nicotine retail use. - 2.
-This use requires a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) when proposed within 500 feet in any direction of any Residential zone district; lot containing any residential use in any Mixed-use zone district; or religious institution. - 3.
-If this use is within 500 feet in any direction of any Residential zone district or lot containing a residential use in any Mixeduse zone district, customer visits and deliveries are prohibited between 10:00 P.M. and 7:00 A.M. - 4-3(D)(39)(c) If allowed only as an accessory use, this use is prohibited unless accessory to and part of the same establishment as a general retail or grocery store use. - 4-3(D)(39)(d) In the MX-T and MX-L zone districts, this use is limited to 10,000 square feet of gross floor area.
+- 4-3(D)(40)(a) Nicotine sales are allowed provided that the establishment complies with all New Mexico State law requirements, including but not limited to any required spacing from other uses or facilities. - 4-3(D)(40)(b) If this use is a primary use, the following standards apply: - 1.
+This use is prohibited within 1,000 feet in any direction of a lot containing another primary nicotine retail use. - This use requires a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) when proposed within 500 feet in any direction of any Residential zone district; lot containing any residential use in any Mixed-use zone district; or religious institution. - 3.
+If this use is within 500 feet in any direction of any Residential zone district or lot containing a residential use in any Mixeduse zone district, customer visits and deliveries are prohibited between 10:00 P.M. and 7:00 A.M. - 4-3(D)(40)(c) If allowed only as an accessory use, this use is prohibited unless accessory to and part of the same establishment as a general retail or grocery store use. - 4-3(D)(40)(d) In the MX-T and MX-L zone districts, this use is limited to 10,000 square feet of gross floor area.

-4-3(D)(40) Pawn Shop
+4-3(D)(41) Pawn Shop

-- 4-3(D)(40)(a) This use shall not be located within 1 mile of another pawn shop location. - 4-3(D)(40)(b) If a pawn shop use is abandoned, discontinued, or ceases continuous operation for more than 1 year, it shall not be reestablished at that location if it is within a 1 mile radius of the location of any other pawn shop.
+- 4-3(D)(41)(a) This use shall not be located within 1 mile of another pawn shop location. - 4-3(D)(41)(b) If a pawn shop use is abandoned, discontinued, or ceases continuous operation for more than 1 year, it shall not be reestablished at that location if it is within a 1 mile radius of the location of any other pawn shop.

-4-3(D)(41) Airport
+4-3(D)(42) Airport

-- 4-3(D)(41)(a) See Subsection 14-16-3-3(C) (Airport Protection Overlay Zone Use Regulations) for Use-specific Standards for private airport aircraft landing fields, airport runways, and taxiways. - 4-3(D)(41)(b) A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Area pursuant to Subsections 14-16-5-2(E) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).
+- 4-3(D)(42)(a) See Subsection 14-16-3-3(C) (Airport Protection Overlay Zone Use Regulations) for Use-specific Standards for private airport aircraft landing fields, airport runways, and taxiways. - 4-3(D)(42)(b) A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Small Area pursuant to Subsections 14-16-5-2(F) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).82

-4-3(D)(42) Freight Terminal or Dispatch Center
+4-3(D)(43) Freight Terminal or Dispatch Center83

-A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Area pursuant to Subsections 14-16-5-2(E) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).
+- 4-3(D)(43)(a) If no building is provided on the premises, this use shall be screened from any adjacent Residential zone district or lot containing a residential use in any Mixed-use zone district as required by Section 14-16-5-6 (Landscaping, Buffering, and Screening). - 4-3(D)(43)(b) A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Small Area pursuant to Subsections 14-16-5-2(F) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).84

-4-3(D)(43) Helipad
+4-3(D)(44) Helipad